-Note that such reaction might not exist in reality.
-The equation was implemented to simplify the concept and better represent the importance of indication of different phases in a chemical reaction.
+Note that such a reaction might not exist in reality.
+The equation was implemented to simplify the concept and better represent the importance of the indication of different phases in a chemical reaction.

 In the case of an exothermic reaction, the increase in temperature will decrease the value of the equilibrium constant.

 In the case of an endothermic reaction, the increase in temperature will also increase the numerical value of the equilibrium constant.